-Did your mom keep an aloe plant handy in the kitchen for minor burns, cuts and irritations?
+Did your mom keep an aloe plant handy in the kitchen for minor burns, cuts, and irritations?
 Aloe vera is no joke.
 It’s the real deal when it comes to medical efficacy.
-Here’s the downlow on the medical benefits of Aloe Vera.
-This gooey, but soothing plan has been used for centuries for treating many ailments and diseases, and has enjoyed a return to popularity today through its use in beauty products.
+Here’s the down-low on the medical benefits of Aloe Vera.
+This gooey, but also soothing plant has been used for centuries for treating many ailments and diseases and has enjoyed a return to popularity today through its use in beauty products.

 Aloe Vera has many uses, both cosmetic and medicinal.
-When consumed, it can be used as an internal cleanser, and is rich in vitamins, nutrients, and very beneficial to the health of your body.
-Aloe Vera can provide many benefits to your heath and well being, and you should consider using Aloe Vera daily to stay healthy
+When consumed, it can be used as an internal cleanser and is rich in vitamins, nutrients, and very beneficial to the health of your body.
+Aloe Vera can provide many benefits to your health and well being, and you should consider using Aloe Vera daily to stay healthy